kangjie-chen/kangjie-chen.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at School of Computer Science and Engineering, Nanyang Technological University, Singapore.
 My academic supervisors is Prof. [Tianwei Zhang](https://personal.ntu.edu.sg/tianwei.zhang/index.html).
-Before that, I received my M.Eng. degree from Tianjin University in 2019 and my B.Eng. degree from University of Electronic Science and Technology of China in 2015.
+Before that, I received my M.Eng. degree from Tianjin University in 2019 and my B.Eng. degree from University of Electronic Science and Technology of China (UESTC) in 2015.

 ## Research Interests
 - Machine Learning Security and Privacy